 The Engineer may request splits of samples, in advance of collection, which shall be provided at no additional cost by the Contractor.

-Asbestos-Containing Material Management .
-Environmental documents or plans listed in the special provisions should include known or suspected locations that could involve encounters with ACM during excavation and other soil disturbing construction activities.
-Unexpected discoveries of ACM may be made during excavation and soil disturbing construction activities.
-Asbestos contaminated soil, shall be properly managed or remediated, in accordance with subsection 250.07(a).
+Regulated Asbestos Contaminated Soils (RACS) Management .
+Environmental documents or plans listed in the special provisions should include known or suspected locations that could involve encounters with RACS during excavation and other soil disturbing construction activities.
+Unexpected discoveries of RACS may occur during excavation and soil disturbing construction activities.
+RACS shall be properly managed or remediated, in accordance with subsection 250.07(a).

-All asbestos related activities shall be performed by Colorado certified asbestos professionals, contractors, or consultants.
-Certifications are issued by the Colorado Department of Public Health and Environment (CDPHE), Indoor Air Quality Unit.
-A Colorado Certified Asbestos professional shall manage the management and disposal of asbestos contaminated soil and other ACM.
+All asbestos related activities shall be performed by CDPHE certified asbestos professionals, contractors, or consultants.
+Certifications are issued by the CDPHE, Indoor Air Quality Unit.
+A Colorado Certified Asbestos Building Inspector shall manage the assessment and disposal of RACS and other ACM.
 The Indoor Air Quality Unit within CDPHE is the only unit that certifies such professionals.
-The Contactor shall furnish a copy of the license to the Engineer.
+The Contactor shall furnish a copy of the certification to the Engineer.

 Regulatory Compliance.
-Asbestos contaminated soil management is governed by 6 CCR 1007-2, Section 5, which includes and references regulatory compliance with Asbestos Hazard Emergency Response Act (AHERA) Colorado Regulation 8; Inspection and reporting protocol and demolition standards are governed by AHERA; Demolition and notification standards are governed by National Emission Standards for Hazardous Air Pollutants (NESHAPS); Colorado Regulation 8 governs all asbestos activities, demolition, permitting, and certification of Certified Asbestos Professionals in the State of Colorado.
-Colorado Regulation 8 is more stringent than AHERA and NESHAPS and supersedes federal regulations.
-Conflicting regulatory requirements between AHERA and NESHAPS, if not specifically addressed in Colorado Regulation 8, shall be addressed and approved protocol negotiated with CDPHE.
-The Contractor shall conform to all current regulations, policy directives, or both, issued by the EPA, CDPHE, and the Department.
+RACS management is governed by 6 CCR 1007-2, Section 5.5, which includes and references regulatory compliance with Colorado Air Quality Control Commission Regulation No. 8 Part B-Asbestos.
+Colorado RegulationNo.
+8 governs all asbestos activities, demolition, permitting, and certification of Certified Asbestos Professionals in the State of Colorado.
+The Contractor shall conform to all current regulations, policy directives, or both, issued by the CDPHE, and the Department.

-Asbestos Management and Visual Inspections Asbestos management must be performed by a certified asbestos professional.
-Final Inspections of the area of asbestos contaminated soil removal shall be performed by an Asbestos Consultant to determine what, if any, controls must be instituted to allow future activity in the excavation area.
-All final visual inspections shall be conducted only when soil is dry.
+Asbestos Management and Visual Inspections Asbestos management shall be performed by a CDPHE certified asbestos building inspector.
+All inspections of the area of asbestos contaminated soil removal shall be performed by a CDPHE certified Asbestos Building Inspector to determine what, if any, controls must be instituted to allow future activity in the excavation area.

 Permitting and Notification.
 The CDPHE requires notification of any soil disturbing activity where asbestos is known, suspected, or discovered.
-A 24-hour notification to CDPHE is required prior to any soil disturbing activity of an unplanned asbestos discovery.
-A 10 working day notification to CDPHE is required prior to any soil disturbing activity in an area with known or potential material suspected of containing asbestos in or on the soil or asbestos-contaminated soil.
-Removal of asbestos-containing material on a facility component, that is located on or in soil that will be disturbed, with asbestos quantities above the following trigger levels must be permitted and abated in accordance with the requirements of Air Quality Control Commission Regulation No. 8 (5 CCR 1001-10, Part B):
+A 24-hour notification to CDPHE is required after any soil disturbing activity of an unplanned asbestos discovery.
+A 10 working day notification to CDPHE is required prior to any soil disturbing activity in an area with known or potential RACS.
+Removal of asbestos-containing material on a facility component, that is located on or in soil that will be disturbed, with asbestos quantities above the following trigger levels shall be permitted and abated in accordance with the requirements of Colorado Air Quality Control Commission Regulation No. 8 (5 CCR 1001-10, Part B):

 260 linear feet on pipes,